misshanya/dns-switcher/README.md

     restart: unless-stopped
 ```

-# Config
+## Config
-You should configure it via `config.json`
+Configure it via `config.json`

-You can configure listen address and upstream servers.
+You can set the listen address and upstream servers.
 Example config:
 ```json
 {
     "address": ":53",